Rotation Trade Sustained On Vision Of A Vaccinated World: Greer

 For the rest of the week, Greer said he’s looking for new highs in stocks.
 “We’ve got enough momentum now that the writing is on the wall that the S&P is going to wind up at a higher number,” he said.

-While he did acknowledge risks—sentiment is getting hot, the put-call ratio is down to low extremes, and there could be a snapback rally in the dollar that could deflate commodities for a period of time—Greer said the focus is on upgrading risk assets overall and the read from the Fed of “a constructive year ahead for risk assets.”
+While he did acknowledge risks - sentiment is getting hot, the put-call ratio is down to low extremes, and there could be a snapback rally in the dollar that could deflate commodities for a period of time - Greer said the focus is on upgrading risk assets overall and the read from the Fed of “a constructive year ahead for risk assets.”

 That’s what has got animal spirits roaring and that’s what he’s expecting more of for the rest of the week, he said.